hpc/charliecloud/doc-src/virtualbox.rst

 Click *Begin installation*.
 Configure:

-* *Root password:* Something random (e.g. :code:`pwgen -cny 12`), which you
+* *Root password:* Something random (e.g. :code:`pwgen -cny 24`), which you
   can then forget because it will never be needed again.
+Users of the appliance will not have access to this password but will to its hash in :code:`/etc/shadow`.

 * *User creation:*

   * *User name:* charlie
   * *Make this user administrator:* yes
   * *Password:* Decent password that meets your organization's requirements.
-    Users of the appliance will not have access to this password itself but will have its hash in :code:`/etc/shadow`.
+    Appliance user access is same as the root password.

 Click *Finish configuration*, then *Reboot* and wait for the login prompt to come up in the console.
 Note that the install ISO will be automatically